DanielWilliamClarke/advent_of_code/aoc_2025/README.md

 - **try**: Propagates errors without boilerplate handling code.
 - **comptime imports**: `@import` inside the switch runs at compile time, so unused days do not incur runtime cost.

+## Parsing Inputs

+We lean on the [`mecha`](https://github.com/Hejsil/mecha) parser combinator library to turn raw puzzle input into typed structures.
+Favor building reusable mecha parsers over ad-hoc regular expressions so input handling stays idiomatic Zig and easier to maintain.

 ## Tips

 - Use `std.debug.print()` for debugging (prints to stderr).
 - Input files are not committed to git (see `.gitignore`).
 - The framework automatically times your solutions.
 - Write tests in your day files using `test "name" { ... }`.

+## Debugging `aoc_2025` with LLDB

+Since debugger support for Zig appears to be quite limited, lets trial using LLDB

+1. Build the project in debug mode (the default) so LLDB can inspect symbols: `cd aoc_2025 && zig build`.
+2. Launch LLDB against the freshly built binary: `lldb aoc_2025/zig-out/bin/aoc_2025`.
+3. Set any breakpoints you need, for example `b main; b ./day/day00.zig:23` or target a specific day handler such as `Day.run`.
+   3.i.
+List breakpoints with br list, delete breakpoints with br delete <number>
+   3.ii. useful commands, `step`, `continue`, `down`, `frame variable`
+4. Run the executable with Advent of Code arguments via LLDB, e.g. `run 1` to debug day 1.

+A concise walkthrough of these LLDB basics is in [this debugging video](https://www.youtube.com/watch?v=FDfFUJM1UOw&t=255s), which pairs nicely with the steps above.